AndyPham1/Ruby-On-Rails-Website-Post-App/README.md

 Key Features

-  -Login and Sign up
+  - Login and Sign up

-  -Add,Remove,Edit Post
+  - Add,Remove,Edit Post

-  -Vote On Post
+  - Vote On Post

-  -MVC model
+  - MVC model

-  -Can upload picture
+  - Can upload picture

 This is a simple ruby on rails website.